jewelsofthought/neshama/site/posts/freedom/week_7/malkuth_chesed.md

 <h3>Reflections</h3>

-[^1]: I would have thought the the very process of being born into the body, of embodying form, would be one and the same with the “spiritual” birth in which we are playing out this drama.
+[^1]: I would have thought the the very process of being born into the body, of embodying form, would be one and the same with the "spiritual" birth in which we are playing out this drama.